stelzinga/MF/Management_Framework-Appendix.md

 The Cost-Volume-Profit analysis links the effect of output of an Activity to Revenue and Costs through a linear equation: P = n(R - C) - F

 in which:
 P = Profit
 n = nr units
 R = Revenue per unit
 C = Cost per unit
 F = Fixed cost
 R - C = Contribution Margin

-This allows calculating the breakeven i.e. the level of units produced where profit = 0.
+This allows calculating the break even i.e. the level of units produced where profit = 0.
 This model also can be used to calculate the required nr units to be produced for a given net Profit.
 ________________________________________
 ## Cost Allocation (Framework)
 @@@ https://courses.lumenlearning.com/managacct/chapter/allocation-of-service-department-costs/